whoisjustinngo/tp/docs/UserGuide.md

 Format: `list`

 * The list is sorted in chronological order, according to the time at which the Todo was created.
-* By default, the list of all Todos will be shown upon navigating to the Todos tab.

 ### Adding a todo: `add`